fieryhenry/tbcml-docs/docs/source/index.rst

 Welcome to TBCML's documentation!
 ===================================

-**TBCML** is a Python library for easily creating and managing mods for the mobile game The Battle Cats.
+**TBCML** is a Python library designed to make modding The Battle Cats easier, more automated, and more powerful

 Check out the :doc:`usage <usage>` section for further information, including how to :ref:`install <installation>` TBCML and :ref:`create your first mod <first-mod>`.